luccie007/nl.rebtor.sql/README.md

 - Add a MySQL device.
 - Fill the folowing fields
 	- Name						: Name of device
-	- Host						: Name of MYSQL server
+	- Host						: Name/IP of MYSQL server
+	- Port						: Port of MYSQL server	(default = 3306)
 	- User						: User name used to contact MYSQL server
 	- Password					: Password
 	- Query						: Query used to retrieve data.
 Use the following fieldnames: